 They are magnificent!

-So, what's in GREAT LAKES SAILING for YOU?
+What's in GREAT LAKES SAILING for YOU?

-The goal of this site is to give YOU the kind of information sailors (sail OR power) are always trying to find:
+The goal of this site is to give you the kind of information sailors (sail OR power) are always trying to find:

 In all, a one-stop location for the information that a sailor would want, whether for a weekend outing or an extended cruise.